-It might surprise you to find out that, despite warmer averages, it can actually snow in Istanbul in winter.
+It might surprise you to find out that, despite warmer averages, it can actually snow in Turkey and Istanbul in winter.
 It did the last time I was there in winter and it made the city even more magical.
 Come prepared with plenty of layers, as well as a beanie, scarf and gloves.
 I would also recommend a sturdy pair of waterproof walking boots too.

 Best Things to do in Istanbul in winter